SamMachariaPhD/WebDev/notes/intro_to_html.md

 - I think excessive use of the boilerplate code and `auto-complete` can make you a superficial programmer.
 More of these shortcuts can be found here [https://docs.emmet.io/cheat-sheet/]

+- If your html code is rendered with an unspecified character set, e.g., a non utf-8 character, you get some unknown characters called `Mojibake` a Japanese word meaning character transformation.
+The interpretation should be done using the specified unicode.
+If the language typed and the rendering unicode character set does not match, you will get some Mojibake.

+- The description meta tag tells what your website is about.